In this, the first issue of a seven-part campaign, we discuss the foundation for successful digital marketing – branding.

 While it is easy to get hung up on favorite colors and content tone, a successful brand transcends the decoration to convey a deeper purpose that resonates with an audience.
 Similar to if you were building a house, you’d wisely concentrate on the foundation and layout before concerning yourself with appliances and countertops.

 Gaining clients and making money might be your company’s internal objective, but your purpose should emphasize a willingness to achieve more than just profitability.
 For example, IKEA’s vision isn’t just to sell furniture, but rather to “create a better everyday life.”
 This approach is appealing to potential customers, as it demonstrates their commitment to providing value beyond the point of sale.

-Ultimately, a well-defined brand strategy with a concise message cannot be truly affective without consistency.
-Marketing tactics are bolstered through a cohesive brand language, but can fall flat easily when the style or tone is scattered.
-At the end of the day consistency contributes to brand recognition, which fuels customer loyalty.
+Ultimately, a well-defined brand strategy with a concise message cannot be truly effective without consistency.
+Marketing tactics are bolstered through a cohesive brand language but can fall flat easily when the style or tone is scattered.
+At the end of the day, consistency contributes to brand recognition, which fuels customer loyalty.

 Phase 1 // Research & Audit

 An in-depth and strategic research and audit process lay the groundwork for all future branding efforts.
 To gain a historical perspective and a better understanding of your brand equity, you should begin by analyzing all of your current marketing materials including your mission statement, vision, value proposition, organization chart, business plan, marketing plan, annual reports, existing market research, employee surveys, CEO speeches, press releases, news stories, brochures, current website and more.
 In addition, interviews should be conducted with both internal staff and external customers.
 During this phase, it’s also important to review and analyze your competitors’ brands as well.